iwiash/galaxiasgenome/GBREV_ASSEMBLY.md

 	metaeuk: GITDIR-NOTFOUND  <- is this bad?
 	busco: 5.6.1
 ```
-but on the log file it says it failed sooooooo idk  prob should just wait till later
+but on the log file it says it failed sooooooo idk  prob should just wait till later and stop randomly running things